 Elections for academic staff to join Senate take place annually in Semester 2.
+Election for Professional Services staff to join Senate take place every 3 years.
 Student elections are managed by the Students' Association and take place in line with the academic cycle for relevant student representatives.